simeononsecurity/simeononsecurity.ch/content/articles/the-role-of-threat-hunting-in-proactive-cybersecurity/index.en.md

 To strengthen their security posture, organizations can leverage various threat hunting methodologies, tools, and frameworks.
 The integration of **machine learning**, **artificial intelligence**, and **big data analytics** enables the identification of anomalous behavior and patterns that might indicate a potential threat.

-To delve deeper into the world of threat hunting, you can refer to resources like the **MITRE ATT&CK framework** that provides a comprehensive knowledge base of adversary tactics, techniques, and procedures.
+To dig deeper into the world of threat hunting, you can refer to resources like the **MITRE ATT&CK framework** that provides a comprehensive knowledge base of adversary tactics, techniques, and procedures.

 By embracing the proactive nature of threat hunting, organizations can stay one step ahead of cyber threats, safeguard their critical assets, and maintain a robust cybersecurity posture.